varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   absolute path of a Unix domain socket to which Varnish connects.
 In that case, the value of ``-b`` must satisfy the conditions required for the ``.path`` field of a backend declaration, see :ref:`vcl(7)`.
+  Backends with Unix socket addresses may only be used with VCL versions >= 4.1.

   -b can be used only once, and not together with f.